-We produce our product candidates in our cGMP viral vector manufacturing facility completed in early 2018 and are in the planning stages of expanding our manufacturing capabilities, including building a second viral vector facility as well as a cGMP plasmid production facility.
+We produce our product candidates in our cGMP viral vector manufacturing facility completed in early 2018 and we entered into agreements in August 2020 to acquire our second cGMP viral vector manufacturing facility and our first cGMP plasmid production facility in Shannon, Ireland to expand our manufacturing and supply chain capabilities.
 However, if our current facility is damaged, suffers any form of delay or regulatory challenges, we experience slowdowns or problems with the construction of our new facilities or we are unable to scale our internal manufacturing capabilities to meet demand for our product candidates, we will need to contract with third-party manufacturers to produce our product candidates.

-We currently rely on third-party manufactures for the manufacture of plasmid used in the production of our product candidates.
+We currently rely on third-party manufacturers for the manufacture of plasmid used in the production of our product candidates.
 We do not have a long-term supply agreement with any of the third-party manufacturers, and we purchase our required supply on a purchase order basis.